vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 etc -- it achieves uniform coverage across all components and provides the scaffolding to avoid the human fallibility aspect of "oops, we're not actually validating this component".

-It also heavily centralizes this validation logic such that any future work around updating what gets validated, or exposing more information during the validation step, and so on, can happen as a set of changes to a relatively small set of files, rather than, again, a change to every component involved, which is exactly where human fallibility has struck us in the past.
+It also heavily centralizes this validation logic such that any future workaround updating what gets validated, or exposing more information during the validation step, and so on, can happen as a set of changes to a relatively small set of files, rather than, again, a change to every component involved, which is exactly where human fallibility has struck us in the past.